alicevision/MeshroomGeolocation/README.md

 ```
 Custom nodes can be added to Meshroom by setting the environment variable `MESHROOM_NODES_PATH`.

+Here `MESHROOM_NODES_PATH = path/to/MeshroomGeolocation`.

 All the nodes will be in Geolocalisation category in Meshroom UI.

+Custom pipelines can be added to Meshroom by setting the environment variable `MESHROOM_PIPELINE_TEMPLATES_PATH`.

+Here `MESHROOM_PIPELINE_TEMPLATES_PATH = path/to/MeshroomGeolocation/pipelines`.

+All the pipelines will be available in Pipelines category in Meshroom UI.

 ## Features
 All nodes created by our team enable the following features :